fabienp38/wttj_test/exercice2/README.md

   - Check error case for each fields:
     - wrong email
     - wrong format for the imported files (Resume, picture)
- - Check the creation of the same candidate on the another job offer
+ - Check the creation of the same candidate on the another job stage

 **UI Test  (Chrome extension) :**
  - Check the UI elements on this screen (Edit button, tabs, candidate info (firstname, lastname, picture email)...)
  - Fill all the fields and check that this informations are correctly saved
     - application status
     - field about the candidate information
-    - select a job offer
+    - select a job stage
     - add a comment
 - Fill all the minimum mandatory fields and check that this information are correctly saved *NB the mandatory field are not the same between chrome extension and application web (Missing email)*